Hansel05/Customer-Complaint-Dashboard/README.md

 # Customer Complaint Dashboard Project

+## Project Overview
 This project involves analyzing a dataset of complaints to gain insights into customer feedback, identify key trends, and suggest improvements based on the analysis.

-## Project Overview
-The objective of this project is to analyze the dataset of customer complaints and generate useful insights.
-We will process, clean, and visualize the data to help identify the most common complaints and patterns over time.

 ## Dataset Description
 The dataset used in this project is stored in complaints_Full Data.csv and State Map_Full Data.csv.